Gdebest69/loobibot/README.md

 * merged
 ```
 - Go back to the root directory: `cd ..`
-2. Tp update the branch run:
+2. To update the branch run:
 ```
 cd discord.py
 git pull